 GTS stands for Go-To-Support — as in, the Adrenaline GTS.
 When paired with a shoe name, “GTS” indicates that the shoe uses our GuideRails support technology to keep you in stride.

 We developed this lightweight support system to reduce excess movement in your stride as you fatigue.
 Think of them as lane bumpers in bowling—they’re there when you need them!

 Read more: Check out this article on GuideRails Support and how it works

-Also known as “offset”, this term refers to the change in cushioning thickness at the heel to the ball of the foot.
-For example, if the cushioning under the heel measures 14 millimetres, and 4 millimetres at its thinnest point under the toe or ball of the foot, the heel-to-toe drop is 10 millimetres.
+Also known as “offset,” this term refers to the change in cushioning thickness at the heel to the ball of the foot.
+For example, if the cushioning under the heel measures 14 millimeters, and 4 millimeters at its thinnest point under the toe or ball of the foot, the heel-to-toe drop is 10 millimeters.

 The midsole of the shoe is the layer between the Outer layer of rubber touching the ground and the Upper layer that covers the top of your foot.
 The midsole contains the cushioning of any given shoe, which can feel soft, springy, or fast and light, depending on which cushioning gets used.

 Running on nitro?
 It’s not as weird as it sounds.
 By infusing the foam compounds of our cushioning with nitrogen, we can amplify a single trait like energy return or softness without affecting other qualities of the foam like durability or weight.
 That lets us fine-tune our cushioning for a wide variety of runner preferences.

 We used nitrogen infusion to develop DNA FLASH and DNA LOFT v3.

 The PDRB is a support technology that we use in some of our Walking and Solution shoes.
 It helps manage excess heel motion.
 In most of our support shoes, we have a newer, lighter support technology: GuideRails Holistic Support System.